donkuri/learn-mathematics/index.md

 # Part III: Possible tracks

-In this last part, I would like to describe a few possible tracks someone could take through the many, many topics discussed above.
+In this third part, I would like to describe a few possible tracks someone could take through the many, many topics discussed above.
 After all, there are many different possible choices and it can lead to decision paralysis.
 Of course, you are free to create your own, just make sure you have all the prerequisites to the courses you are interested in doing.
 Usually, I would be studying two topics at the same time, but you are free to do something different.

-First of all, there is a core track that I will assume you have done before moving on.
-The books listed here can be changed for other books in the same category, it is just the list I would personally follow to learn these subjects, assuming I don't already know them.
-Here is what the core sequence consists of:

-**Core Sequence**:

-1. Precalculus Mathematics in a Nutshell
-2. APEX Calculus
-3. Book of Proof
-4. Linear Algebra Done Wrong
-5. Understanding Analysis
-6. Discrete Mathematics and Its Applications
-7. Elementary Number Theory
-8. Differential Equations with Applications and Historical Notes
-9. Differential Geometry of Curves and Surfaces (Tapp)
-10. Abstract Algebra: Theory and Applications
-11. Introduction to Topology (ch.1 on Metric Spaces)
-12. Topoology (ch.1-7)

-This is what I will call the core sequence and you are assumed to have taken all of these.
-The tracks below builds from there into graduate-level topics.
+It is assumed that you have finished the core undergraduate sequence in part I.

 ## Generalist track